JuliaGtk/Gtk4.jl/README.md

 ### Known incompatibilities

-Gtk4.jl interferes with some other packages, including [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl) and [GLMakie.jl](https://github.com/MakieOrg/Makie.jl).
+Gtk4.jl is known to interfere with some other packages, including [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl) and [GLMakie.jl](https://github.com/MakieOrg/Makie.jl).
 To use Gtk4 based packages with Makie, you can use [Gtk4Makie.jl](https://github.com/JuliaGtk/Gtk4Makie.jl).

 ## Enabling GTK4's EGL backend (Linux)
 On Wayland, a Cairo-based fallback backend will be used unless you tell `libglvnd_jll` where to find libEGL.
 This can be done by setting the environment variable __EGL_VENDOR_LIBRARY_DIRS.
 See [here](https://gitlab.freedesktop.org/glvnd/libglvnd/-/blob/master/src/EGL/icd_enumeration.md) for details.